beginning of content

 Key facts

-- A neurologist is a specialist physician who treats diseases of the brain, spinal cord, nerve and muscle.
-A neurologist can help identify the cause of symptoms and create a treatment plan for both common and complex neurological conditions.
+• A neurologist can help work out the cause of symptoms and create a treatment plan for neurological conditions.

 What is a neurologist?

-A neurologist is a specialist physician who diagnoses and treats conditions of the brain, spinal cord and nerves.
-This can include muscle diseases and disorders that affect thinking and behaviour.
+A neurologist is a specialist physician (doctor) who diagnoses and treats conditions of the brain, spinal cord and nerves.
+This can include muscle diseases and conditions that affect thinking and behaviour.

-A neurologist has completed at least 6 years of specialist training after becoming a doctor.
+A neurologist has completed years of specialist training after becoming a doctor.

-They are different from neurosurgeons (brain surgeons), who have specialist training in surgery of the head, spinal cord and nerves.
+Neurologists are different from neurosurgeons (brain surgeons).
+Neurosurgeons have specialist training in surgery of the brain, spinal cord and nerves.

 When do I see a neurologist?